Municipalities

 What can I do if I have a question or complaint about the use of my personal data?

 Always submit your questions or complaints to the organisation that uses your personal data first.
 Do you have a complaint and are you and the organisation unable to work it out together?
-Then you can lodge a complaint with the Dutch Data Protection Authority (DPA).
+Then you can lodge a complaint with the Autoriteit Persoonsgegevens (AP), the Dutch data protection authority.